MoraXX-D/Python/readme.md

 **continue statement**  --> The continue statement is use to return to the beginning of the loop based on the result
                             of a conditional statement

+# FUNCTION

+*function* are named block of code that are designed to do one specific job. when you want to perform a particular task that you've defined in a function, you call the name of function responsible for it.

+def greetUser():
+    '''Display a simple greeting'''
+    print("Hello!")

+greetUser()

+The *def* keyword is use to inform python that you are defining a function.

+The ***'''Display a simple greeting'''*** is a commented text called **docstring** Which describe what a function does.
+Docstring are enclosed in a triple quotation either
+'''xyz''' or """xyz"""

+To call a function, We write the name of the function, followed by any neccessary information in parentheses.

+We can pass information in function by adding a variable in the parentheses.

+def greetUser(username):
+    '''Display a simple greeting'''
+    print("Hello! " + username.title())

+greetUser('Eren')

+The variable 'username' in the defination of greetUser is an example of ***parameter***, a part of information the function needs to do its job.

+The value 'Eren' in greetUser('Eren') is a example of ***argument*** An argument is a peice of information that is passed from a function call to a function.